 The Operator provides each LNG User with Additional Storage Area, according to the procedure and under the terms and conditions of article [76].
 The offer of Additional Storage Area is not included in the Basic LNG Service.

-8. In the event that an LNG vessel carries two or more LNG Loads for unloading at the LNG Facility of one or more LNG Users, the Injection Time is common to all LNG Loads and is equal to the maximum Injection Time declared by Users using that ship in accordance with the Final Monthly Schedule.
+In the event that an LNG vessel carries two or more LNG Loads for unloading at the LNG Facility of one or more LNG Users, the Injection Time is common to all LNG Loads and is equal to the maximum Injection Time calculated as per the provisions of paragraph 10, article [68].
 The Injection of LNG Loads is considered to be completed simultaneously for all Loads.

 Article 70